cloudfoundry/korifi/helm/README.values.md

   image: cloudfoundry/korifi-kpack-image-builder:latest

   # The image registry where droplet images are pushed to
-  dropletRegistry: registry-org/droplet-repo-name
+  dropletRegistry: index.docker.io/my-dockerhub-username
   # The name of the cluster builder kpack has been configured with.
   # Leave blank to let kpack-image-builder create an example cluster builder
   clusterBuilderName: cf-kpack-cluster-builder
-  # registry location to store cluster builder image when clusterBuilderName not provided
+  # docker repository to store cluster builder image (required when clusterBuilderName not provided)
-  builderRegistry: registry-org/kpack-builder-repo-name
+  builderRepository: index.docker.io/my-dockerhub-username

 statefulset-runner:
   # Deploy the statefulset-runner component